DFE-Digital/get-help-with-tech/docs/support/add_missing_school.md

 Email the CSV files to  CC.

 CC will return the file with `shipTo` references added.
 These should be used to update the `computacenter_reference` for the school.
 Sometimes if a trust is added at the same time, only the school data is returned, but the school will also have a `soldTo` reference which is the `computacenter_reference` for the trust, so that can be used to update trust.

+### User changes

+__TODO:__ Computacenter need to be updated if user accounts are moved between schools, this needs to be worked out and handled in conjunction with the automated notifications.